yaobinwen/myPSP/myPSP/Tools/Template-Pull-Request.md

 ### 2.5 Review Points

-If you have some things that want to bring attention to the reviewers, list them here.
+If you have something that you want to bring attention to the reviewers, list them here.

 ### 2.6 Test Build